j-e-yosemite/j-e-yosemite.github.io/details.md

 The free [Valley Shuttle](http://www.yosemitepark.com/Files/2015_Yosemite-ShuttleMap.pdf) makes stops at all Yosemite Valley destinations, including the Ahwahnee Hotel and Yosemite Lodge at the Falls.
 In the winter, the shuttle runs from 7:00 am to 10:00 pm every 30 minutes.

-The reception ends at 10:00 pm -- don't miss the last shuttle if you plan on partying with us all night!
+The reception ends at 10:00 pm -- don't miss the last shuttle if you're going to party with us all night!

 ## [Childcare](#Wunderkind)